Edward Fraser

-He was born in Nottingham and privately educated.
 He became a solicitor by profession, was appointed the first Secretary of the Nottingham Incorporated Law Society and in 1892 elected its President.

 In 1876, he was elected a town councillor for Nottingham, served as Sheriff of Nottingham for 1884–85, was made an Alderman in 1889 and elected Mayor of Nottingham for three successive years in 1896–1899.
 He was chosen a fourth time in 1910 and knighted in 1908.
 In 1898 he was also conferred with a D.C.L by the Archbishop of Canterbury.
 He was an unsuccessful candidate in the Parliamentary election of 1900.

 He acted as Chairman of the Corporation Finances Committee, was Chairman of the Derwent Water Board and a Governor of Nottingham University College.
 He was also a Director of various commercial companies, including the Great Central Railway and the Nottingham Permanent Benefit Building Society.
 As Clerk to the Governors he was also responsible for the finances of Nottingham High School.

-He was granted the Freedom of the City of Nottingham and his portrait hangs in the Guildhall.

-In 1877, he married Jane Keightley, daughter of Charles Keightley.
+He was granted the Freedom of the City of Nottingham and his portrait hangs in the Justice Museum, Nottingham In 1877, he married Jane Keightley, daughter of Charles Keightley, and they lived in 'The Park', Nottingham, in a house which the family owned for 60 years.
 They had one son and three daughters.
 He died at Wellington House, Nottingham.